Rei-SwitchBot/faq/en-us/Meter.md

 The SwitchBot Meter uses the Bluetooth Low Energy protocol (BLE) to communicate.
 So on its own, the Meter is limited to Bluetooth range (e.g. around the house - like a Bluetooth speaker).

-If we want to monitor SwitchBot Meters remotely (e.g. away from the house), we need to use them in conjunction with a SwitchBot Hub, which relays the data of any in-range SwitchBot Meter to the internet using our local Wi-Fi network.
+If we want to monitor SwitchBot Meters remotely (e.g. away from the house), we need to use them in conjunction with a SwitchBot Hub (Plus), which relays the data of any in-range SwitchBot Meter to the internet using our local Wi-Fi network.

 The reason why the Meter uses the Bluetooth Low Energy protocol (BLE) to communicate is that it's more cost-effective and less power-consuming than using Wi-Fi, leading the batteries to last a lot longer (in most cases for a year) and the sample rate of the Meter can be a lot higher than using Wi-Fi.
 A lot of Meters with on-board Wi-Fi will sample once every 15 minutes instead of once every 2 minutes which is what the SwitchBot Meter is capable of, and their batteries die after a couple of weeks instead of a year or more.
 Changing battery frequently would be a real annoyance when we're placing the Meter to some hard-to-reach places like a crawlspace under a house.

-So with a SwitchBot Hub Mini, we can not only add Wi-Fi capability to the SwitchBot Meter but due to the favorable price, we can also have a larger array of energy-efficient Meters pushing to the cloud for remotely monitoring for a lot less cost.
-As for the Cloud Service, there is no extra fee once we purchase a SwitchBot Hub Mini.
+So with a SwitchBot Hub (Plus/Mini), we can not only add Wi-Fi capability to the SwitchBot Meter but due to the favorable price, we can also have a larger array of energy-efficient Meters pushing to the cloud for remotely monitoring for a lot less cost.
+As for the Cloud Service, there is no extra fee once we purchase a SwitchBot Hub (Plus/Mini).

 We may eventually move in the direction of Wi-Fi once it's possible to have more efficient systems.

 ---
-### How Long Will My SwitchBot Meter Battery Life Last?
+### How Long Will My SwitchBot Meter/Meter Plus Battery Life Last?

 Updated: Feb 15th, 2023

-Related Products: SwitchBot Meter
+Related Products: SwitchBot Meter, SwitchBot Meter Plus

-1. You'll find 2 AAA batteries inside Meter, which can be used for approximately 1 year (Panasonic batteries are recommended).
-While Meter can measure temperatures down to -20°C, it is recommended that Meter be used at temperatures between -10°C and 60°C, as the life of your device may be shortened if used in extreme environments.
+1. You'll find 2 AAA batteries inside Meter/MeterPlus, which can be used for approximately 1 year (Panasonic batteries are recommended).
+While Meter/Meter Plus can measure temperatures down to -20°C, it is recommended that Meter/Meter Plus be used at temperatures between -10°C and 60°C, as the life of your device may be shortened if used in extreme environments.
 Depending on the temperature and the frequency of data readings, service life may also be shortened.

-2. When replacing batteries, open your device cover on the back at the bottom of Meter, remove the old batteries, and insert new ones.
+2. When replacing batteries, open your device cover on the back at the bottom of Meter/Meter Plus, remove the old batteries, and insert new ones.
 Please note: if the positive (+) and negative (-) ends of your batteries are in the opposite direction when installing, this may damage your device.

 3. Ni-MH rechargeable batteries can be used, but make sure the output voltage is between 2.2V to 3.6V.

 4. In general, it is recommended to use rechargeable batteries when temperature is between 5℃ and 45℃.
 If the temperature is lower than this your batteries may not discharge properly.
-Also, if your batteries are used at high temperatures, it may easily deteriorate and leak having a negative impact on Meter.
+Also, if your batteries are used at high temperatures, it may easily deteriorate and leak having a negative impact on Meter/Meter Plus.

 Please Note: we recommend removing batteries should you not need to use your device for a long period of time.